What is the Sacroiliac Joint?

 The condition is often mistaken for a lumbar herniated disc, but the cause of the pain is much different.
 Sacroiliac joint dysfunction must be diagnosed accurately, and treated appropriately, in order to see an improvement in symptoms.

 Hypermobility in the sacroiliac joint occurs when the ligaments supporting the bone structure are too loose.
 An injury to the hip could lead to hypermobility, but there are many other possible causes as well.

-Too little movement, or hypomobility, is usually caused by damage to the joint, typically by arthritis or another joint disease.
+Sacroiliac pain is also related to some types of arthritis, such as ankylosing spondylitis, an inflammatory process most often affecting the lower back, which may cause joint fusion.
+A too little movement, or hypomobility, is usually caused by damage to the joint, typically by arthritis or another joint disease.
 The cartilage that typically cushions and lubricates the joint wears down, resulting in stiffness and pain.

 Hypomobility can lead to secondary joint problems as well, as the body tends to overcompensate for limited motion by limping or leaning.
 This can put excess strain on nearby joints, and cause pain in other areas.